James White (general): White's Fort

-In 1786, White and fellow explorer James Connor erected White's Fort on a hill overlooking the confluence of First Creek and the Tennessee River.
-William Blount, governor the Southwest Territory (created in 1790), chose the fort as the Territory's capital, and appointed White justice of the peace and a major in the Hawkins County militia.
-The following year, White set aside a portion of his land for the creation a territorial capital, named "Knoxville" after Secretary of War Henry Knox.
+In 1786, White and fellow explorer James Connor erected a fort and a cabin on a hill overlooking the confluence of First Creek and the Tennessee River.
+William Blount, governor of the Territory South of the River Ohio, chose the fort as the Territory's capital.
+On November 3, 1790, Blount commissioned White first major in the Hawkins County militia and appointed him as a justice of the peace.
+The following year, White set aside a portion of his land for the creation a territorial capital, named "Knoxville" after Henry Knox, the United States Secretary of War.
 The new city was platted by White's son-in-law, Charles McClung, and lots were sold in October 1791.

 Upon creation of Knox County in 1792, White became lieutenant colonel commandant of the new county's militia.
 This appointment came during the latter years of the Cherokee–American wars, a period of heightened hostilities between the Chickamauga Cherokee and the white settlers.
 In 1793, White defused a potentially violent situation when he dispersed a mob of angry settlers that had amassed at Gamble's Station for a march against the Overhill towns.
 The Cherokee considered White a man of honor, and the Creeks praised his "goodness."
-In 1798, White helped negotiate the First Treaty of Tellico.

 In 1796, White represented Knox County at Tennessee's constitutional convention (which took place near his fort).
 After the admission of the state to the Union, White was elected brigadier general of the new state's Hamilton District (which included what is now Knox, Jefferson, Blount, and Sevier counties), and was elected to the state senate.
 Upon William Blount's return from the U.S. Senate in 1797, White resigned to allow Blount to run for the seat.
+In 1798, White helped negotiate the First Treaty of Tellico.